crow-translate/crow-translate/README.md

 ## Icons

-Only Linux supports icon theming.
-For Windows [We10X](https://github.com/yeyushengfan258/We10X-icon-theme) icon theme is bundled.
+[We10X](https://github.com/yeyushengfan258/We10X-icon-theme) icon theme is bundled to provide icons on Windows and fallback icons on Linux.

 [circle-flags](https://github.com/HatScripts/circle-flags "A collection of 300+ minimal circular SVG country flags") icons are used for flags.